 Does my theme come with action hooks and what if it doesn’t have an action hook where I want it?

 Most WordPress themes today have many action hooks to enhance the flexibility and capability of the theme.
-The Builder theme by iThemes has a wide assortment of action hooks to give developers a lot of power in customizing the look and functionality of a site.
+For example, iThemes Builder has a wide assortment of action hooks to give developers a lot of power in customizing the look and functionality of a site.
 But what if your theme doesn’t have the amount of action hook you want?
 Or what if your theme doesn’t have action hooks in the right place?
 This is an easy fix, because you can add your own action hooks to any WordPress theme.

 If you open up your theme’s template files (PHP files) you should be able to locate the location where you desire an action hook to reside.
 At that location, simple use this line of PHP code to create a new action hook.